aliyun/terraform-provider-alicloud/website/docs/r/dbfs_auto_snap_shot_policy.html.markdown

 Provides a Dbfs Auto Snap Shot Policy resource.

-For information about Dbfs Auto Snap Shot Policy and how to use it, see [What is Auto Snap Shot Policy](https://help.aliyun.com/document_detail/469597.html).
+For information about Dbfs Auto Snap Shot Policy and how to use it.

--> **NOTE:** Available in v1.202.0+.
+-> **NOTE:** Available since v1.202.0.

 ## Example Usage